Sparse random hypergraphs: Non-backtracking spectra and community detection: Introduction

-for any hyperedge $e=\{v_1,\dots, v_q \}$, where $\underline \sigma(e)=\underline\sigma(\Set{v_1, \dots, v_q}):= (\sigma(v_1), \dots, \sigma(v_q))$.
+for any hyperedge $e=\{x_1,\dots, x_q \}$, where $\underline \sigma(e)=\underline\sigma(\Set{x_1, \dots, x_q}):= (\sigma(x_1), \dots, \sigma(x_q))$.
 The \textit{hypergraph stochastic block model} is defined as the distribution of a random hypergraph $G=(V,H)$ generated according to $\mathbf{P}$ and $\sigma$, where all entries in $\mathbf P$ are constant independent of $n$. \end{definition}

-The detection problem of HSBM is to find a partition of the vertex set $V=[n]$ which is correlated with the true partition $\sigma$.
+The detection problem of HSBM is to find a partition of the vertex set $V=[n]$ correlated with the true partition $\sigma$.
 To present our spectral algorithm in the next section, we introduce more assumptions and notations.

-We make the common assumption in the literature that each vertex has the same expected degree, otherwise a simple clustering based on vertex degree correlates with the underlying communities.
-In our setting this translates to
+We make the common assumption in the literature that each vertex has the same expected degree.
+Otherwise, a simple clustering based on vertex degrees correlates with the underlying communities.
+In our setting, this translates to the following assumption:

-where the $\pi_i$ are the proportions of each type in $V$:
+\begin{assumption}[Constant average degree] where the $\pi_i$ are the proportions of each type in $V$: